thomasr96/Vanouver-Special-Classification-/README.md

 This project served as a major lesson in data assimilation as well as general neural networks.
 The main challenge in this project was collecting images in order to form the data set.

-A future update will include data augmentation.
+A future update will include data augmentation as well as tuning of some of the convolutional layers.
 A nice extension would be to implement localization such that the program draws a bounding box around all Vancouver Specials in an image, if they are contained within it.

 # How to Run